-Students complete three 10 week rotations during his/her first year.
+Students complete three 8-week rotations during his/her first year.
 Two of the rotations serve as the basis for the qualifying exam.
 The qualifying exam is given in two phases.
-Phase 1 usually takes place at the end of the fall semester in the second year.
-It is based on the first two rotations and consists of a written summary and a 30 minute oral presentation in a closed session with the Qualifying Exam Committee.
-Phase 2 takes places after completion of the third rotation usually at the end of the spring semester of the second year.
+Phase 1 usually takes place at the end of the Fall Semester in the second year.
+It is based on the first two rotations and consists of a written summary and a 30-minute oral presentation in a closed session with the Qualifying Exam Committee.
+Phase 2 usually takes place at the end of the Spring Semester of the second year.
 It can be based on any of the 3 rotations except for the rotation in phase 1.
-Phase 2 consists of three parts: an abstract and a 5-7 page proposal on the student’s dissertation research, a 30-45 minute open research seminar, and a closed oral examination with the Qualifying Exam Committee.
+Phase 2 consists of three parts: an abstract and a 5–7-page proposal on the student’s dissertation research, a 30–45-minute open research seminar, and a closed oral examination with the Qualifying Exam Committee.

 As part of the PhD requirements, a written dissertation describing the student’s research accomplishments must be submitted and defended.